Google Analytics Conversion Rate and How to Check It

 Default Conversion Rate Factor CalculationGoogle Analytics Conversion Rate and How to Check It 01

-By default, the conversion rate in Google Analytics is calculated as the number of conversions divided by the number of sessions (or visitors) multiplied by 100.
+Google Analytics finds the conversion rate by default as the number of conversions divided by the number of sessions (or visitors) multiplied by 100.

-This calculation is commonly used for e-commerce websites to measure the percentage of visitors who purchase.
-However, Google Analytics and Plerdy allows you to configure customized conversion tracking and set different conversion rates depending on the goals of your website.
+E-commerce websites frequently utilize this computation to gauge the proportion of users who buy.
+Google Analytics and Plerdy, however, let you create tailored conversion tracking and varying conversion rates depending on the objectives of your website.

 What is the difference between micro and macro conversion?